BT would consider combining wholesale, OpenReach units if allowed

-BARCELONA BT (BT.L), the former telecoms monopoly, said it would consider combining its wholesale division and OpenReach, its standalone business that makes its networks available to rivals, if the regulator allowed it.
+BARCELONA Nov 19 Britain's BT, the former telecoms monopoly, said it would consider combining its wholesale division and OpenReach, its standalone business that makes its networks available to rivals, if the regulator allowed it.

-Competitors such as TalkTalk (TALK.L) and Sky (SKYB.L) deal with OpenReach to connect their own lines into BT's network rather than directly with BT to ensure they get fair access.
+Competitors such as TalkTalk and Sky deal with OpenReach to connect their own lines into BT's network rather than directly with BT to ensure they get fair access.

 Rivals can also take fixed-line services from the BT wholesale division.